eye-division/rosa-prod-site/_projects/baylines-beach-of-dreams.md

     resize_style: contain
     mime_type: image/jpeg
 ---
-**...Bay Lines - Beach of Dreams** is a participatory creative programme celebrating the coastline, pathways and stories of Morecambe Bay,&nbsp; produced and presented by Kendal-based Rosa Productions in partnership with international arts company [Kinetika](https://kinetika.co.uk/beach-of-dreams) for [Morecambe Bay Partnership](https://www.morecambebay.org.uk/beach-of-dreams)&nbsp;as part of [Ways Around the Bay](https://www.morecambebay.org.uk/ways-around-the-bay)
+**Bay Lines - Beach of Dreams** is a participatory creative programme celebrating the coastline, pathways and stories of Morecambe Bay,&nbsp; produced and presented by Kendal-based Rosa Productions in partnership with international arts company [Kinetika](https://kinetika.co.uk/beach-of-dreams) for [Morecambe Bay Partnership](https://www.morecambebay.org.uk/beach-of-dreams)&nbsp;as part of [Ways Around the Bay](https://www.morecambebay.org.uk/ways-around-the-bay)

 **Bay Lines: Beach of Dreams 2023**